ankarn/ankarn.github.io/software/README.md

 ### List of the software ###

 [tmux](https://github.com/tmux/tmux/wiki)
-tmux is a terminal multiplexer.
+is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

 [tmux cheatsheet](https://gist.github.com/MohamedAlaa/2961058)